 A convicted offender does not need to be identified for a victim to qualify for counselling or compensation, although the victim needs to be able to provide substantiation of the act of violence.

 An eligible victim can contact Victims Services and make an appointment to speak to one of the case managers who can assist with completing their compensation claim.
 The case manager will explain and assist the victim through the process of the claiming for compensation and Victims Services can, with the victim’s consent, obtain their medical records and information to assist in the claim.

-In the cases requiring a care plan, case managers are encouraged to explore options for victims compensation on behalf of children and young people this approach is consistent with recommendations from the NSW Ombudsman 2010 report highlighting the need to better support children and young people in statutory care who have been victims of violent crime.
+In the cases requiring a care plan, case managers are encouraged to explore options for victims compensation on behalf of children and young people.
+This approach is consistent with recommendations from the NSW Ombudsman’s 2010 report highlighting the need to better support children and young people in statutory care who have been victims of violent crime.